AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

 Getting and Setting Values on a Parametric Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Seeing as we need to pass in the parametric position and dimenstion to evaluate, parametric parameters need a new evaluation mechanism.
+Seeing as we need to pass in the parametric position and dimension to evaluate, parametric parameters need a new evaluation mechanism.
 They do this with the :cpp:func:`OfxParametricParameterSuiteV1::parametricParamGetValue` function.